Psychological & Brain Sciences Major, Personality and Individual Differences Specialization

 Completion of a specialization entails 12 units:

-- Three courses (9 units), at least one of which must be an advanced, 400-level course; and
+- Three courses (9 units), at least one of which must be an advanced, 4000-level course; and

-- A semester of research in an appropriate, approved lab consisting of Psych 444C Independent Study for a Concentration in Psychological and Brain Sciences, which requires the successful completion of an American Psychological Association–style research paper or an approved Honors project.
+- A semester of research in an appropriate, approved lab consisting of PSYCH 4992 Independent Study for a Specialization, which requires the successful completion of an American Psychological Association (APA)–style research paper or an approved Honors project completed through PSYCH 4980 Honors Program in Psychology.
 In some cases, a relevant internship or practicum may be an appropriate alternative to research experience.
-(Note: Students may be required to complete a preliminary semester [3 units] of Psych 333 Independent Study in Psychological and Brain Sciences, depending on the nature of the project intended for Psych 444C; the additional independent research is at the discretion of the research mentor and will not be counted toward the completion of the specialization requirements.)
+(Note: Students may be required to complete a preliminary semester [3 units] of PSYCH 3999 Independent Study, depending on the nature of the project intended for PSYCH 4992; the additional independent research is at the discretion of the research mentor and will not be counted toward the completion of the specialization requirements.)

-One course taken for a specialization may be used to fulfill no more than one of the core categories or distribution requirements of a Psychological & Brain Sciences major (i.e., one course could double-count for the major and the specialization).
-None of the units for a specialization can be counted for any other major or minor (i.e., there is no double counting with another major or minor).
+The 3000-level required course may be used to fulfill no more than one of the core categories or distribution requirements of a Psychological & Brain Sciences major (i.e., one course could double-count for the major and the specialization).
+None of the units for a specialization can be counted for any other major or minor (i.e., there is no double-counting with another major or minor).
 For those pursuing the Psychological & Brain Sciences: Cognitive Neuroscience major, the Cognitive Neuroscience Specialization is not an option.

 Students should contact Shelley Kohlman (skohlman@wustl.edu) in Somers Family Hall, Room 207B, to arrange a specialization.
 Forms are available from Shelley, and completed forms must be returned to her in order for a specialization to be considered officially "in progress."